-The electronic Dispatcher Application and Reporting Tool (eDART) provides communication with PJM for Generation Owners regarding unit outage requests, updates to reactive capability curves (D-curves), and AVR statuses.
+The electronic Dispatcher Application and Reporting Tool (eDART) provides communication with PJM for generation operators regarding unit outage requests, updates to reactive capability curves (D-curves), and AVR statuses.
 Additional applications may be integrated in eDART in the future.
 User registration is available from the PJM Web site.

-In eDART, a wind farm is modeled as a single unit with a capability equal to the sum of all turbinesat full manufacturer's nameplate MW rating.
+In eDART, a wind farm is modeled as a single unit with a capability equal to the sum of all turbines at full manufacturer's nameplate MW rating.
 Wind farm aggregate turbine outage/ derate information is required to validate and enhance the accuracy of the wind power forecast.
 Generation owners should not provide outage tickets related to wind speed since specific turbine parameters will be modeled within the forecast tool.

-See the PJM Manual for Pre-Scheduling Operations (Manual 10) Section 2 Outage Reporting for the outage reporting requirements.
+See the PJM Manual for Pre-Scheduling Operations (Manual 10) Section 2 Outage Reporting for the generation outages reporting.